Australian rules football injuries: Post-career implications

-Steven Febey recently spoke out in Good Weekend (the magazine of the Fairfax newspaper network) detailing that his emphasis on fitness during his career had been cancelled out after his retirement, specifically when the onset of injuries during his football career began to take their toll.
+Steven Febey spoke out in Good Weekend (the magazine of the Fairfax newspaper network) detailing that his emphasis on fitness during his career had been cancelled out after his retirement, specifically when the onset of injuries during his football career began to take their toll.

 The AFL Players' Association is working on initiatives to set up a player welfare fund for post-AFL retirements that are impacted by sustained post-career injury.

 Serious or career-threatening injury cases in the AFL

 The following is an incomplete list of incidents in AFL games which required immediate hospitalisation or threatened the career or a player.